 And then dig into your beliefs about what leads to productivity and focus.
-I can tell you with certainty that never resting and not taking breaks throughout the day will not help you do your best work, get a lot done, or stay focused when you need to be.

-...the more a new

-behavior is aligned with

-our beliefs about

-ourselves, the more

-likely it is that we'll
+I can tell you with certainty that never resting and not taking breaks ...the more a new behavior is aligned with our beliefs about ourselves, the more likely it is that we'll adopt it.

-adopt it.